lsst-dm/ProdStat/README.rst

   git clone https://github.com/lsst-dm/dp02-processing.git

-The explist, templates, and clustering yaml memoryRequest yaml are in: dp02-processing/full/rehearsal/PREOPS-938/
+The tract list, explist, templates, and clustering yaml memoryRequest yaml are in: dp02-processing/full/rehearsal/PREOPS-938/

 On your data-int.lsst.cloud note, to enable running scripts, like update-issue, etc \
 one needs to install jira locally in you home area and add a login credential .netrc file.